Sausage and Rice – One Pot!

 Cooking Instructions

-- Add 2 tablespoons olive oil to a large pot over medium heat.
-Slice the sausage and sear it on each side for color and texture.
-Remove from the pan and set aside.
+• Heat 2 tablespoons olive oil to a large pot over medium heat.
+Slice the sausage into ½-inch thick slices and cook according to package instructions.
+Remove from the pot and set aside.

-- Add 1 Tablespoon olive oil to the pan along with the chicken broth.
-Run a silicone spatula along the bottom of the pot to lift the brown remanence from the sausage, which will give the dish more flavor.
+• Add 1 tablespoon olive oil to the pan along with the chicken broth.
+Run a silicone spatula along the bottom of the pot to lift the brown remnants from the sausage, which will give the dish more flavor.

-- Add the bell peppers and close the lid, don’t stir.
+• Add the bell peppers and close the lid, don’t stir.
 It will release starch and make the rice stickier.
-Cook 5 more minutes.
+Cook 5-10 more minutes.
+(Refer to package for total cooking time.)

 Notes

-I sliced pre-cooked chicken sausage but you can use any kind of sausage that you want.
+I sliced pre-cooked chicken sausage which only requires about 3 minutes of searing time, but you can use any kind of sausage that you want.

 Condensed cream of mushroom, cream of broccoli, cheddar cheese soup, or broccoli cheese soup can also be used.